-Community gardens are places where people come together to grow food, create habitat and connect with nature and their local community.
+Community gardens are places where people grow food, create habitat and connect with nature and their local community.

-Inner West Council encourages residents to get involved with an existing community garden.
-Where there is a need, Council can also support residents to establish new community gardens.
+Inner West Council encourages you to get involved with an existing community garden.
+Council can also support you to establish a new community garden.

-As well as community gardens, there are also neighbourhood food gardens in the Inner West Council area.
-Neighbourhood food gardens are located in public parks.
-They differ from community gardens in that the food gardens only occupy a small area of the park – for example, along the back fence of a park – and don't interfere with any other existing park uses.
-Individual residents enter into a partnership agreement with Council, rather than becoming a member of a community garden group (incorporated or otherwise).
+There are also neighbourhood food gardens in the area, usually located in public parks.
+Food gardens occupy a small area of a park and don't interfere with park uses.
+You can enter into a partnership agreement with Council, rather than becoming a member of a community garden group (incorporated or otherwise).

 Community gardens can help you:

 - Learn about the many benefits of growing your own food

 - Turn food and garden waste into wonderful compost to grow more food – the full circle!